Eggys321/jest_practice/README.md

-## Using Jest(Programming with JavaScript by meta, this repo is just a brief about jest usage which I learnt from this course)
+## Programming with JavaScript by meta, this repo is just a brief about jest which was just a part out of this course.

 ## What is Jest?
 Jest is a JavaScript testing framework designed to ensure correctness of any JavaScript codebase.
 It allows you to write tests with an approachable, familiar and feature-rich API that gives you results quickly.
 Jest is well-documented, requires little configuration and can be extended to match your requirements.
 ### How to use